kuzudb/kuzu-docs/src/content/docs/cypher/query-clauses/match.md

 └─────────┴───────────────────────────┘
 ```

-The example above doesn't not include recursive patterns that contain any repeated nodes.
+The example above doesn't include recursive patterns that contain any repeated nodes.

 :::note[Note]
-A `ACYCLIC` recursive relationship is different from an `acyclic` path in that the acyclic recursive relationship doesn't take the source and destination nodes into consideration, while the acyclic path takes both into consideration.
+An `ACYCLIC` recursive relationship is different from an `acyclic` path in that the acyclic recursive relationship doesn't take the source and destination nodes into consideration, while the acyclic path takes both into consideration.
 ```
 MATCH p=(a:User)-[e:Follows* 4..4]-(b:User)
             WHERE a.name = 'Zhang' and is_acyclic(p)